Apply through LSAC

 Attach character and fitness addendum(s) (if applicable)

-If you answered “yes” to any character and fitness question, you must submit a full explanation and relevant documentation.
+If you answered “yes” to any character and fitness question, you must submit a complete explanation and documentation of applicable final official disposition.
 The explanation should include clear information about what occurred as well as your response to the incident.
-If relevant documentation is unavailable, please explain why it is not available.
+If documentation is unavailable, please explain why it is not available.

 Provide a separate addendum for each question to which you answered “yes.”